 - 1. Membership.
 A Chapter is the basic unit of membership in MANA, A National Latina Organization.
-Each Chapter shall be identified in a manner consistent with its constitution, bylaws and board policies, said name shall begin with MANA de and may include the local area which shall not exceed the Bureau of Census Standard Metropolitan Statistical Area (SMSA), and pursuant to a charter agreement executed between the Chapter and MANA National.
+Each Chapter shall be identified in a manner consistent with its constitution, bylaws and board policies, and pursuant to a charter agreement executed between the Chapter and MANA National.
 Once duly chartered, a Chapter shall have all rights granted to Chapters by MANA's constitution, bylaws, board policies and the charter agreement. - 2.
 Categories of Membership.
 There are two kinds of membership, Sustaining Membership and Provisional Membership.
 Sustaining Membership is granted to Chapters that have successfully completed a twelve month period of probation after initial chartering or reinstatement following a period of twelve or more months to demonstrate compliance with the chartering or reinstatement agreement and the constitution, bylaws, Board policies and directives of MANA National.
 Probationary Members shall have all the rights of Sustaining Members except the right to apply for a MANA Licensing Agreement.